 $ cx gateways close --name aws_bastion

-Accessing your servers behind the gateway server
+Accessing servers behind a gateway

 $ cx ssh --gateway-key ~/.ssh/bastion_key -s "My Awesome App" Lion